galaxyproject/galaxy-hub/src/blog/2019-07-galaxy-twitter/index.md

 We recommend [TweetDeck](https://tweetdeck.twitter.com/) for using Twitter.
 TweetDeck lets you track multiple accounts and hashtags simultaneously, each in it's own column.

+See you on Twitter,

+Dave Clements, Martin Cech, Mo Heydarian, Hans-Rudolf Hotz and Nicola Soranzo